Crazy Handful of Nothin': Plot

 Meanwhile, Hank Schrader traces the gas mask found in the desert to Walt's high school.
 Hank and Walt take inventory of the chemistry lab to find other equipment missing, leading Hank to suspect that a student obtained a key to the lab storage room.
-Later, Hank arrests the school janitor, Hugo Archuleta, who would have had the keys and had a criminal record for drug possession.
+Later, Hank arrests Hugo, who would have had the keys and had a criminal record for drug possession.
 Walt feels guilty letting Hugo take the blame and tries to contact Jesse, only to learn about his hospitalization.
 He visits Jesse and learns what happened with Tuco.

 Now starting to lose his hair from the chemo, Walt decides to shave his head.
 Afterward, he arranges for a meeting with Tuco.
 He introduces himself under the alias Heisenberg, and demands $50,000 from Tuco—$35,000 for the meth he took from Jesse, and $15,000 for beating Jesse.
-Tuco laughs at Walt for bringing him more meth after his previous batch was stolen, but Walt reveals that the substance he brought is not meth by throwing a piece against the floor, causing an explosion that blows out the windows and A/C's and knocks everyone in the room off their feet.
-He reveals that the bag contains fulminated mercury, and threatens to smash the entire bag to the ground.
-Tuco agrees to the payment as well as agreeing to a purchase for the next week, offering Walter $35,000 for the next pound of meth.
-Walt demands instead that Tuco buys two pounds of meth a week for $70,000.
-An incredulous Tuco agrees.
+Tuco laughs at Walt for bringing him another bag of meth after his previous batch was stolen, but Walt reveals that the substance he brought is not meth, and is instead fulminated mercury.
+Walt then throws a piece against the ground, causing an explosion that blows out the windows and knocks everyone off their feet.
+He threatens to throw the whole bag before an incredulous Tuco agrees to the payment.
+Before leaving, Walt makes a deal with Tuco, promising to give him two pounds of meth a week as long as Tuco pays him upfront.
 Once back in his car with the money, Walt exhibits an intense rush from what he has just done.